top of page

 206691846_1259009294532928_6388440016647284752_n.jpg

-The beautiful Victorian home whose first floor houses the Crete Creative Gallery was originally built from 1898 to 1899.
-Although refurbished inside and out, great care has been taken to maintain the design integrity of its very first owners: a local couple by the name of William and Elizabath Rohe.
+The first floor of this beautiful Victorian home was home to Crete Creative during a handful of our formative years.
+It was originally built from 1898 to 1899.
+Although refurbished inside and out, great care has been taken to maintain the design integrity of its very first owners: a local couple by the name of William and Elizabeth Rohe.

 Growing up on a farm in Crete, William and his brother Charles later attended the Illinois College of Pharmacy of Northwestern University.
 In 1889, the two brothers opened the Rohe Drug Store in a building they purchased together at 1364 Main Street, Crete.
 Alongside drugs and patent medicines, their store sold wallpaper, paint, watches, clocks, jewelry, silverware, books, cigars, and tobacco, as well as sewing machines.
 Local students even bought all their school supplies here.